 Blazing the Goodnight Trail | Goodnight/Loving Pasture | Goodnight on Ranging and Making of a Scout | Oliver Loving and His Last Overland Drive | Real Lonesome Dove

-In the following story, Goodnight gives an account of an incident that happened in one of their gathering pastures; perhaps this one.
+In the following story from the book, Charles Goodnight, Cowman and Plainsman, by J. Evetts Haley, Goodnight gives an account of an incident that happened in one of their gathering pastures; perhaps the one along Hwy.
+16 at Dark Valley.

 'When Wilson gave the war-whoop the two herders looked around, saw us, lost their heads and started across the valley towards the hills.
 I went to the right of one of the mottes to cut them off, but when they saw their mistake they abruptly turned back into the nearby timber.
 This caused me to have to ride much farther than the men coming straight across the valley, who intercepted the Indians, just as they struck the timber, and fired several shots.
 There I saw a very amusing sight.
 Sam Ham, a Mississippian about twenty-five years of age, heading the party, got within ten or fifteen feet of the Indians, fired several shots, and missed them.
 When his old Spanish horse got wind of the Indians, he did some fearful bucking.
 Ham was a poor rider and when I passed him he was not touching the horse anywhere.
 He looked like a great spider up in the air, but the horse must have circled around in time for him to 'light the saddle', as Ham stayed on him.
 My horse was so afraid of the Indians and threw down his head to buck.
 I spurred and pulled on him so viciously that when he threw his head up he hit me in the face, causing my nose to bleed profusely.